agrim123/yapa/Readme.md

-      complete, c [id]          Mark a todo as completed all-users, allusr            List all users investigate, inv [username]  Get detail of the user specified
+      complete, c [id]          Mark a todo as completed all-users, allusr            List all users investigate, inv [username]  Get detail of the user specified server                       List all servers listed in servers.json list                      List all servers listed in servers.json

 GLOBAL OPTIONS:
    -h, --help     Display help